 “These food banks and assistance programs work tirelessly to serve those who rely on their services.
 It’s the least we can do to support those who support others.”

 New Haven is proud to contribute this funding that will allow food banks to continue to purchase food and other necessities and serve the communities they call home.
 New Haven strives to give back to their communities and support these communities throughout the year.
 These donations during the month of November will ensure that even the most vulnerable will be served during this holiday season.

-New Haven Memory Care serves seniors with dementia, offering specialized memory care programs where there have been significant benefits derived from the residents being able to engage and socialize versus the alternative – being at home alone, isolated, and with their safety at risk during a natural disaster.
+New Haven Dementia Care serves seniors with dementia, offering specialized dementia care programs where there have been significant benefits derived from the residents being able to engage and socialize versus the alternative – being at home alone, isolated, and with their safety at risk during a natural disaster.

 Visit our Facebook page here.